davidwoolf/website/static/anatomy-of-everday-ui-button.md

 Only submit buttons can trigger a form&rsquo;s validation process.
 This is referred to as "constraint validation" in the [W3C working draft](https://www.w3.org/TR/2011/WD-html5-20110525/association-of-controls-and-forms.html#barred-from-constraint-validation).
 This means other buttons within a form will not inadvertently trigger form validation for child fields.

 Additionally, the `formnovalidate` boolean attribute can be added to control whether form validation happens or not.
 However, if the button&rsquo;s parent `<form>` tag includes a `novalidate` attribute and the button includes `formnovalidate="false"`, validation will still be skipped.
+This can be confusing since other `form*` attributes on the submit button _will_ override the parent `<form>`&rsquo; value of the same type.

 ### Reset buttons